tylergneill/pandit_grapher/README.md

 # How to Read the networkx Results

-If the `draw_networkx_graph` variable is set to `true` in `config.json`, an OS-native `networkx` pop-up window will appear.
+If the `draw_networkx_graph` variable is set to `true` in `config.json`, an OS-native `networkx` pop-up window will appear with a “spring”-type, force-directed graph.
 Green circles are for persons, red circles are for works.
 Grey circles are for either persons or works whose further connections have been suppressed by the `blacklist`.
 Lines indicate authorship or commentarial relationships, and arrows indicate causality, i.e., that a person "wrote" a work, or that one work "inspired" a further commentarial work.

 ![screenshot](static/Kalidasa_degree_2_with_blacklist_networkx.png)